CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-10-02.md

 ### CNA Update
 *   Still not enough people involved
 *   @timlegge - locations need to be set for resources
 *   @timlegge - what's needed?
-Tim writes a blog post with instructions
+Tim will write a blog post with information for getting involved

 ### Manpower / Recruitment
 *   @tux - This project needs more manpower.
 People currently are not enough available and those who do actual work might get overloaded.
 The project is too important to peter out